"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 Following his son Beau's death from brain cancer, Biden channeled his grief into launching the Cancer Moonshot initiative—a perfect expression of the Type 2's tendency to transform personal suffering into service to others.

-Rather than retreating into private grief, Biden leveraged his platform as Vice President to accelerate cancer research, improve treatment coordination, and expand access to clinical trials.
-This initiative exemplifies the Helper's instinctive response to personal pain—to ensure that others might be spared similar suffering.
+Rather than retreating into private grief, Biden leveraged his platform first as Vice President and later as President to accelerate cancer research, improve treatment coordination, and expand access to clinical trials.
+This initiative exemplified the Helper's instinctive response to personal pain—to ensure that others might be spared similar suffering.

 When describing the Moonshot's purpose, Biden revealed the deeply personal motivation behind this policy initiative: